jawa-the-hutt/webtasks-twitterSentimentAnalysis/README.md

 Be forewarned, the Twitter search API doesn't allow paging through the data as most well defined API's do.
 We get around this by trying to mimic a normal paging effort by taking in the max number of records at a time (100), and then go back and get 100 more until there isn't any further records retured.

-What is not in this repo is a Power BI workbook that takes the information saved in Azure Table Storage and then graphically represents the overall sentimate of tweets about your search criteria.
-You can view an example of what this looks like here:  [Auth0 Twitter Sentiment Analysis][2].
-The data in this dashboard will update approximately every 3 hours or so and this limitation is due to Power BI and not this webtask.
-The run time for the webtask that feeds this dashboard generally takes about 3-5 seconds to pull well over 1000 tweets, score them and then save them to Azure Table Storage.

-It must also be noted that in this dashboard, tweets by any account name that starts with `auth0` are filtered out as well as any tweet that starts with `RT: ` as this would signify a retweet and as such, might skew the overall Positive/Negative sentiment.

 Almost everything is done in ES6/ES7 and uses Async/Await extensively.
-The Azure Table Storage code is currently self contained in this repo, but at some point in the near future will probably be moved out to a seperate repo/npm package as it's essentially a multi-use wrapper for most all of the Azure Table Storage functions found in the [`azure-storage`][3] package.
+The Azure Table Storage code is currently self contained in this repo, but at some point in the future will probably be moved out to a seperate repo/npm package as it's essentially a multi-use wrapper for most all of the Azure Table Storage functions found in the [`azure-storage`][3] package.

 To use some ES6/ES7 functions on [webtasks.io][1], you have to compile locally and then publish to the service via the `wt` client  This repo has relied on wepback & babel to do this.
 Take a look at the `package.json`, `webpack.config.js` and `.babelrc` files to see how things are configured to allow this to happen.